alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 **MUST** provide
 each participant entity
 with means
-to review or delete
-any or all clients or devices
-that can access
-their message PCASM.
+to review or revoke access for clients or devices that can access their message PCASM.